stevejbrown/stevejbrown.github.io/_posts/2017-03-07-PoE-scraping.md

 conn.commit()
 {% endhighlight %}

 Similarly, we can scrape the ladders.
+Here's an example for the league '3 Day Exiles Event HC (IC010)'.

 {% highlight python %}
 import pathofexile.pathofexile.ladder as poe_ladder